Common Challenges and Solutions in Implementing Software Defined Radios for Industrial Communication

 The implementation of software in the back end adds a computational burden on the SDR, leading to a spike in power consumption.
 This can be an issue if some of your devices and antennas

-are located in isolated spots with inconsistent power supply.
+are located in isolated spots with an inconsistent power supply.
 A possible solution for this is introducing cooperative wireless networks in order to enable resource sharing, i.e., collaborative signal processing.
 This helps reduce the complexity of software implementation, allowing for a more energy-efficient radio.

 Security Vulnerabilities